 The AHA Recommendation On How Long You Should Workout Each Week

 The American Heart Association recommends that you exercise at least 150 minutes a week.

 This boils down to 30-minutes a day, 5 days a week.

 But what do they mean when they say exercise?
-They define working out as moderate aerobic activity.
-The key word here is aerobic, aka cardio.
+They define this as moderate aerobic activity.
+The keyword here is aerobic, aka cardio.